 This has got to be the EASIEST carrier to make.
 You don’t even need to know how to sew!
 My friend, Tina, and I “made” the carriers shown below in a few minutes.
 We had one for her, one for me and one for me to share with a friend!
 Three wraps in a matter of minutes!

-Newborn Micah in my brand new wrap!
+Newborn Micah in a brand new wrap!

 If you’d like to try making one of these wraps for yourself, here are the instructions…